 Try and get as much of the root as you can when you’re pricking out seedlings, says YouTuber, Nick; that way the plant has the best chance to establish itself.
 Potting on brassicas?
 Make sure you firm around the roots to make it harder for the wind to push the plants over.

 Share in Nick’s journey as he grows fruit and veg on his North Wales plot.
-Fancy joining Nick’s 2019 sunflower challenge?
-He has three categories this year: tallest, largest head, and most unusual variety – check out the video for info.
+Fancy joining Nick’s 2020 sunflower challenge?
+He has three categories this year: tallest, largest head, and best display in a group – check out the video for info.

 Think you can remember everything you’ve sown so far this season?
 Organic allotmenteer and avid Vlogger, Sean thought so, but it turns out he sowed Evening Primrose twice in one month.
 That’s why he says it’s so vital to take an inventory of what you’ve already sown and what seeds have yet to go in the ground.

 Sean has been filming his gardening adventures since 2012.
 Last year he walked away from his allotment of 11 years to a much bigger plot of land.
 Follow his YouTube adventures as he develops this new allotment to a productive vegetable and fruit garden.
 Later this year Sean plans to take on another allotment and run it using information supplied by the 1940’s Dig for Victory campaign.
-Sean James Cameron’s Diary of a UK Gardener is: “The Good Life meets urban London living.
+Sean James Cameron is: “The Good Life meets urban London living.”

 Problems with creeping cinquefoil?
 This troublesome weed looks a little like a strawberry plant, only with five-bladed leaves rather than three.
 Just like strawberries, cinquefoil spreads by sending out runners, but each node sends down a deep taproot.
 The bad news, vlogger Tony says, is that if you leave even the tiniest piece of root in the ground, it will regrow.
 Check out his tips to get rid of it for good.